locano-uvg/command-line-clue/game/notebook.md

 -En "School", en school\classrooms\science lab no hay personas ni objetos -En "School", en school\gymnasium no hay personas ni objetos

+-En Shops, en bakery se encontró la pista "You find a dropped keychain with a tag labeled 'storage'"

+-En Storage se encontró la pista:
+	"Here it is - the untouched crime scene!
+The stillness of this room suggests no one has entered since the incident.

+	Your careful detective work has paid off.
+The empty state of this room matches witness accounts - no one was around when the crime occurred.
+This must be where the murderer carried out their plan!

-Location of the crime is still unknown - the room must have been empty when it happened...
+	Location of the crime is still unknown - the room must have been empty when it happened… -Todo en el town hall esta vacío, sin personas ni objetos

+-En resumen no hay personas y tampoco objetos en casi todos lados -POR LO QUE TODOS SON COMPLICES DE HOMICIDIO